-It’s not a ready-to-use survey template, but an overview of the most common questions in product research design to find out what customers’ expectations are.
+It’s not a ready-to-use survey template but an overview of the most common questions in product research design to determine customers’ expectations.
 Don’t worry.
 We have plenty of survey examples for you.
 Just click here to explore more than 150 survey templates.

 What made you choose our offer?

 Start with the basics.
 Find out what made the client choose your company from the range of alternatives available.
 You can propose multiple answers (price offer, reputation, recommendations) or take an open-ended question.

 What feature of our product was the most important to you when making the purchase decision?